microsoft/sfs-client/README.md

 ## Testing

 Tests are compiled alongside the library, and live in the client/tests subdirectory.
-To run the tests, you can run through the `ctest` tool:
+To run the tests, you can use the `test` command.
+It will run all tests directly and output the result to the console.

+If you want to customize the test run, you can make use of the `ctest` tool.

 ```
 ctest --test-dir .\build\client